jjconway23/Life-Hacks-101/README.md

 ### Known Bugs

--   On some mobile devices the nav bar is pushed slightly more inward.
-Corrected by reducing margin slightly.
 -   Submit button on iPhone was functional but was blue instead of intended color seen on rest of devices

 ## Deployment